Residential Wood Burning

 - Woodstoves, pellet stoves, and hydronic heaters: Retailers should only sell stoves that meet the 2015 or 2020 standards.
 Look for a permanent label that indicates they are certified to meet the 2015 standards.
 Even cleaner and more fuel efficient stoves will be phased in through 2020.
 Some already meet those 2020 standards, according to EPA.

 - Wood-fired forced air furnaces.
-Cleaner warm air furnaces will be phased in beginning in 2016/2017 and fully in place for all devices manufactured in 2020.
+Cleaner warm air furnaces are being phased in now and will be fully in place for all devices manufactured in 2020.
 2

 - Naeher LP, Brauer M, Lipsett M, Zelikoff JT, Simpson CD, Koenig JQ, Smith KR.
 2007.
 Wood smoke Health Effects: A Review.
 Inhalation Toxicology.
 19:67-106.